sawyersieja/CS351_Rust/README.txt

 ----------------------------------
 [ done ] Compiles.

-[ ] Program contains all loop constructs supported by the language.
+[ done ] Program contains all loop constructs supported by the language.

 [ done ] Declaration, assignment, and printing for at least 3 supported datatypes in Rust.

 [ done ] String Declaration, assignment, and concatenation in Rust.
 [ ] Declare and use a Rust module.

-[ ] Declaration and usage of multi parameter functions with return values in Rust.
+[ done ] Declaration and usage of multi parameter functions with return values in Rust.
 [ ] Something special.